A Canvas and Some Paint

 About Biologicalenrichment

-I started a farm in the early 1980’s called Oikos Tree Crops.
-It was once a 13 acre pasture and with the help of many worldwide plants became a forest.
-Today I am dedicated more than ever to finding, preserving, creating and disseminating a wide variety of food plants via seeds that I harvest at my farm.
+I started a farm and nursery in the early 1980’s called Oikos Tree Crops.
+It was once a 13 acre pasture.
+Today it is a forest rich in food producing plants.
+I am dedicated to finding, preserving, creating and disseminating a wide variety of food plants via seeds that I harvest at my farm.
 I explore new plants and healthy ways to raise them.
-I currently focus my attention on my seed repository while providing seeds and bring these new discoveries to the public at large.
+I focus on my seed repository while providing seeds to others that wish to follow my bold experiment in some way or form.
 My farm is one of the oldest and most diverse maintained tree crop plantings in the U.S. using many plants from around the world as a form of global agroforestry applied at a local level.
 Every plant grown on my farm is grown from seeds.
 I use the tree crop philosophy as a means to expand the use of perennial, woody tree and shrub crops raised from seed without the use of chemical and high energy inputs.The two story agriculture is alive and well at Oikos Tree Crops.
 This blog highlights ecological enrichment as a means to improve human health and raise awareness of the possibilities of creating a healthy earth and a wealthy farmer.
 My story is told by describing my 50 years of farming and life experiences surrounding agriculture filled with my love of nature and my constant search for a greater diversity beyond the cultivar on a global stage.

 This entry was posted in Diversity Found, Ecology-Biodiversity-Integration and tagged , , , , , , , , .
 Bookmark the permalink.